The-Scripters-Guild/ForgeWiki/halo-infinite/forge/ai/ai-spawner.md

 ### Spawner Types

 There are three Forge objects used to mark the spawn location of campaign AI.
 Each one differs in how it delivers the AI units to their spawn locations.

+#### Droppod

+The droppod spawner will produce a single AI unit at a time via a droppod from the sky.
+Once the AI unit has exited the pod, it will overload and destroy itself.

+#### Phantom

+The Phantom spawner will deploy a squad of AI Units from a Phantom dropship.
+Also configurable are whether the phantom is equipped with weapons and vehicles.
+As the Phantom travels to the spawn location, it can be damaged and destroyed, preventing the AI units from entering gameplay.

+#### Spawner